mtmotyka/workly-client/README.md

 **Currently working functionalities**
 - Register (at /register)
 - Login (at /login)

+**Functionalities after looged in**
 - Add task (at / or /tasks-list)
-- View tasks list (at / or /tasks-list.
-Visible only when you are logged in and you added any task)
+- View tasks list (at / or /tasks-list)
+- View tasks details and edit (at /tasks-list after clicking any task)
-- Editing profile (at /user-settings.
-You must be logged in)
+- Editing profile (at /user-settings or from sidebar)
+- Adding project from sidebar

 ## Used technologies
 **Front-end:**